What is herpes?

 During this stage, there are no blisters, sores, or other symptoms.
 The virus is traveling from your skin into the nerves near your spine.

 In the shedding stage, the virus starts multiplying in the nerve endings.
 If these nerve endings are in areas of the body that make or are in contact with body fluids, the virus can get into those body fluids.
 This could include saliva, semen, or vaginal fluids.
 There are no symptoms during this stage, but the virus can be spread during this time.
+This means that herpes is very contagious during this stage.

 Many people have blisters and sores that come back after the first herpes attack goes away.
 This is called a recurrence.
 Usually, the symptoms aren’t as bad as they were during the first attack.